 The rest of the Kia buildout required extreme precision and attention to detail.
 Sleek modern buildouts like this look amazing when they are executed well — but if craftsmanship is shoddy, mistakes can stick out like a sore thumb.
 As usual, our team of craftspeople and fabricators paid attention to the small details that others might overlook.

 In recent years, traditional digital interactions have largely been relegated to table stakes.
-Standout digital experiences have to blend elements of physical and digital together in a way that’s safe, hygienic (no-hands!) and exciting.
+Standout digital experiences have to blend elements of physical and digital together in a way that’s safe and hygienic (no-hands!) and exciting.

 We created a larger-than-life interactive color and trim experience unlike anything we’ve ever seen before.
 Using UltraLeap technology, we were able to project tactile sensations onto users’ hands with ultrasound waves — while they explored different color and trim options of different Kia cars and SUVs.